 Cliff-fall no-deal Brexit

-IEA is owned by disaster capitalists and opportunist capitalists who are salivating at the prospect of an abrupt no-deal Brexit.
+IEA is owned by disaster capitalists and opportunist capitalists who are enjoying the consequences of Tories’ hard Brexit.

-The above, preached from the economic libertarian pulpit, was a long-winded admission that FREER wants to destroy society and public service infrastructure in Britain.
+The above, preached from the economic libertarian pulpit, was a long-winded admission of a desire to destroy society and public service infrastructure in Britain.

-The party split of the twenty-eight MPs listed as Parliamentary Supporters of FREER is:
+The split of the sixty MPs who are Parliamentary Supporters of FMF in 2021 is:

 Green – 0